Hunter052/alx-low_level_programming/0x09-static_libraries/README.md

-This directory is for static libraries
+This directory contains project on static librarieseess